Visualization meditation is a way of focusing the mind on our goals so we can be successful in life.

 “No fair, I wasn’t looking.”

-Too late, much like it’s often too late in the day that many of us find the motivation to truly strive toward our success.
+Too late, much like it’s often too late in the day that many of us find the right mindset for success.

 On Matthew Stinton’s desk is one of Jack Cornfield’s self help books opened to a page on visualization.